 Forecasts are used by Dotcom Distribution as the foundation to plan and efficiently support programs throughout the peak shipping season.
 Really, forecasts are essential no matter the season.
 But during peak forecasts are critical for planning the labor and the movement of every item that needs to be received, put away, picked, packed and shipped.

-That’s why Dotcom Distribution seeks daily order and unit forecasts from all of our partners.
+That’s why Dotcom Distribution seeks daily order and unit forecasts from all of our partners, helping to improve the eCommerce and 3PL relationship success.
 And it’s crucial that the forecast not just be an average of the total number of orders and units across a time period, or a straight percentage increase over the prior year.
 The most beneficial forecasts take into account order fluctuation resulting from promotions, sales, and other events in the marketing calendar.
 Forecasts aren’t flat lines, but rise and dip with the ebb and flow with historical patterns and consumer behavior.

 Because planning for the next peak season begins almost as soon as the prior season ends, think about how your forecasts can be refined to estimate the most accurate reflection of orders and units during your next peak season.
 All forecasts help Dotcom’s analytics and operations teams better design and refine a program.